Missing and Murdered Indigenous Women and Girls

 - No More Stolen Sisters – Amnesty International campaign

-Have you discussed Missing and Murdered Indigenous Women and Girls or violence against Indigenous women with your class?
-If so, tell us which resources have you found helpful.
+Have you discussed MMIWG or violence against Indigenous women with your class?
+If so, tell us which resources you have found helpful.